maxiepax/vmw-logscrubber/README.md

 export GOVMOMI_PASSWORD=admin-password

-to excute, run: `./vmw-logscrubber -in ./logs -out ./scrubbed-logs -custom custom.json`
+to excute, run: `./vmw-logscrubber -in ./logs -out ./scrubbed-logs -custom custom.json -vsphere -url username:password@vcenter.rainpole.io`

+## translation table

+Since the logs will be stripped from sensitive data, you may need to understand what the original string was when support says "there's an issue with host-19". vmw-logscrubber will generate a file called "index.html" in the dir where you ran the command from.
+This file is a key-value index that shows the original string, and the replaced string.

+## performance

+A 9.8GB log bundle takes roughly 18 minutes to scrub on a MacBook Pro 16" M1 Pro.
+This will improve once i implement multi-threading since it currently only uses one thread.

 ## feedback

 Companies and Organisations have different requirements when it comes to scrubbing logs.
 I implement the things that i can think of that would be useful, but only you know whats important to you!
 If you have any feedback on missing features, or improvements, please do tell!

 ## TODO:

-- create understanding for other filetypes then text and tgz, certain files can't be scrubbed.
 - ~~create the translation table, will be a .html file that is not included in scrubbed data so that you can translate when support refers to a MoREF when you need to know the underlaying human readable item.~~
 - add css to index so that it's easier to read.
 - implement support for regex, although slower and tricky to get right, i understand there will be scenarios where you need to dynamically look for strings.